Signs that You May Have Poor Circulation

 Did you know that hair loss and fragile nails, along with stress or a poor diet, may be due to poor circulation?
-Learn more in this article!
+Discover other signs of it here!

 How do I know if I have poor circulation?

 Your body works every day to distribute blood through its veins and arteries.
 This is how your organs function properly, nutrients are moved where they need to be, and your hormones regulate your pH.

 When there is poor circulation in certain parts of your body, they’re not receiving blood as they should.

 Read more here: Try These Natural Remedies to Improve Circulation

 Certain habits like smoking or being sedentary and conditions like pregnancy or being overweight increase your likelihood of having this problem.

 Visible signs that you may have poor circulation